- Overview of Lead in Massachusetts Drinking Water

 - Fact Sheet: Copper and Your Health

 Discusses the health effects of copper and ways to reduce exposure to copper in drinking water.
-Revised October 2015.
+Rev. October 2015.

 - Manual Flushing Log - Lead and Copper Remediation

 Use this log to record manual flushings of drinking water system.
-April 2004.
+Rev. April 2004.

 - Proper Care of Bottled Water and Dispensers for Schools

 A routine sanitizing and maintenance program for water coolers.
-April 2004.
+Rev. April 2004.

 Learn more about lead, its environmental and health effects, and how to protect people and animals from its risks.

-- Is There Lead In My Tap Water?
+- Is There Lead In My Tap Water and What Can I Do About It?

 Health risks of lead in tap water and what consumers can do about it.